 Type 2 Diabetes and HHNS

 Hyperosmolar hyperglycemic nonketotic syndrome (HHNS) is a severe complication of type 2 diabetes.
 This threatening condition is due to severely increased amounts of sugar in the blood.
-One of the main manifestations is polyuria that can lead to dehydration.
+One of the main manifestations is polyuria which can lead to dehydration.

 Here are two great ways to distinguish and remember which one leads to DKA or HHNS.